RealNobser/BetterDuinoFirmwareV4/README.md

 There also is a **spinoff** of Marcs firmware also known as **MarcDuinoMain V3** and **MarcDuinoClient V3**: https://github.com/nhutchison/MarcDuinoMain https://github.com/nhutchison/MarcDuinoClient MarcDuinoV4 has nothing to do with the original firmware made by Marc nor with the spinoff made by Neil!
+So if you have any questions to MarcDuinoV4 don't ask any of them, but contact me (RealNobser) here on GitHub.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwNjE0NzI4N119
+eyJoaXN0b3J5IjpbMTkzNzUxNjA4Nl19
 -->